weakish/docs-en/views/realtime-guide-intermediate.md

 > Even if a message is received when the client is online, the count will still increase.
 > Make sure to reset the count by marking conversations as read whenever needed.

 When the number of `<Conversation, UnreadMessageCount>` changes, the SDK will send an `UNREAD_MESSAGES_COUNT_UPDATE` event to the app through `IMClient`.
 You can listen to this event and make corresponding changes to the number of unread messages on the UI.
-However, since this event gets triggered very frequently and there are often other events coming together with it, there is **no need for you to implement anything else in response to it**.
+We recommend developers to cache unread counts at the application level.

 ```js
 var { Event } = require('leancloud-realtime');